Realme 9 Pro Plus review: Very good mid-range or a run-of-the-mill device?

 Design: The Unexpected Vulnerability

-The design is usually not a spectacular point for smartphones in this price range, because everyone prefers to focus on the inner equipment.
-Also the Realme 9 Pro Plus isn't particularly good at that.
+Design is usually not a spectacular point for smartphones in this price range, because everyone prefers to focus on the internal features.
+The Realme 9 Pro Plus is not particularly good in this regard either.

 The back is made of glass and the present blue version shows a yellow gradient depending on the light and is dotted with glitter.
 Personally, I probably would have found the design to be simpler, but a mid-range smartphone probably needs to be able to stand out with such methods.
 The back can even change color when exposed to large areas of sunlight, and at this color it becomes completely red, which really surprised me.